 Race, Crime and Criminal Justice, Drug Use/Abuse, Trafficking and Control, Comparative Criminology/Criminal Justice, Violence against Women

-Anita Kalunta-Crumpton received a PhD from Brunel University, West London, United Kingdom.
-She taught for more than ten years at a number of universities in England before joining Texas Southern University in 2008 as Associate Professor of Administration of Justice..
-Her research studies have found home in a wide range of reputable journals including the British Journal of Criminology; Social Justice; International Journal of the Sociology of Law; and International Journal of Offender Therapy and Comparative Criminology.
+Anita Kalunta-Crumpton received a PhD from Brunel University London, United Kingdom.
+She taught for more than ten years at a number of universities in England before joining Texas Southern University in 2008 as Associate Professor of Administration of Justice.
+Her research studies have found home in a wide range of reputable journals, including the British Journal of Criminology, Criminology and Criminal Justice, International Journal of the Sociology of Law, International Journal of Offender Therapy and Comparative Criminology, and Social Justice.
 She is the author of Race and Drug Trials: The Social Construction of Guilt and Innocence (1999), Drugs, Victims and Race: The Politics of Drug Control (2006), and editor (with Biko Agozino) of Pan-African Issues in Crime and Justice (2004).